jwerba/trello-burndown/README.md

 - go to the sources directory
 - run `npm install` (in package directory, no arguments): Install the dependencies in the local node_modules folder.
 By default, npm install will install all modules listed as dependencies in package.json.

-## 2) Configure the required values in settings.json
+## 2) Configure the required values in settings.json or enviroment vars

 This file contains all the settings you need to setup for the app to access your trello boards